verbb/formie/docs/submissions/overview.md

 Use **Show all fields** when your team prefers the full layout at all times.

+When a submission is saved in the control panel, Formie records the Craft user who made the edit.
+Enable the **Last Edited By** column from the submission index column menu to see who last updated each submission.

 ### Let Users Edit Saved Submissions

 If you need to render an existing submission back into the front end so a user can update it, see [Editing Submissions](/templates/editing-submissions).